-Azerbaijan, Armenians begin ceasefire talks after Nagorno-Karabakh clash
+Nagorno-Karabakh Armenians seek guarantees before handing arms to Baku

 Photos: Fighting erupts in troubled Nagorno-Karabakh region

-Azerbaijan’s offensive in the secessionist region was aimed at restoring full control of the territory.
+The deal came 24 hours after Azerbaijan launched a new offensive in the secessionist region, aimed at restoring full control of the territory.

 It justified its military action, claiming that six people, including two civilians, had died due to mines placed by Armenians in Nagorno-Karabakh.

 Nagorno-Karabakh is recognised internationally as part of Azerbaijan, but the 120,000 ethnic Armenians living there dominate the region.
 Baku and Yerevan have been vying for control over the region for decades and have fought two wars.

-Fighting on Tuesday lasted for 24 hours before separatist forces of the self-styled “Republic of Artsakh” accepted a ceasefire whose terms signalled the area would return under Baku’s control.
+Fighting on Tuesday lasted a day, before separatist forces of the self-styled “Republic of Artsakh” accepted a ceasefire whose terms signalled the area would return under Baku’s control.

 According to the Nagorno-Karabakh office for human rights, at least 200 ethnic Armenians died, including 10 civilians.
 Al Jazeera was not able to independently verify the death toll.